Shahzeb-codes/-Railway-Management-System-GUI-Project-in-C-/README.md

 ## 🧠 My Journey Behind the Project

-Hi, I’m **Shahzeb Ahmed**, a dedicated Computer Science student in my 3rd semester.
 This project is more than just a coding assignment — it’s a story of commitment, passion, and persistence.
 I set a personal challenge to complete this project in **just 3 days**.
 Despite being completely new to GUI development, I pushed myself — working **day and night**, sometimes up to **13 hours straight till 4 AM** — to build something real, functional, and professional.
 It wasn’t easy, but I gave it my all.
 And when it finally came together, it felt amazing.
 > **“This is just the beginning.
 InshaAllah, many more projects are on the way.”**